-You must submit your thesis to your Course Director for grading in both printed and electronic copy by the due date.
-The printed copy must be securely bound (soft bind will be sufficient).
-An electronic copy must be submitted by e-mail and on Blackboard.
+You must submit your thesis electronically on Canvas.
 Once your thesis is successfully passed you may upload a copy of it to the James Hardiman Library making it available to others for reference.
-You do this via the Library website under Special Collections Support:
+You do this via the Library website under Special Collections Support